LordAfterEight/rvmasm/README.md

 ```rmul``` is used to multiply a register's value by the following value.
 Examples:
 ```ruby
-rmul A num 8      # Multiplies the value in the A register by 8 rmul X hex 12     # Multiplies the value in the X register by 0x12 (18 in decimal)
+rmul A num 8      # Multiplies the value in the A register by 8 rmul B hex 12     # Multiplies the value in the B register by 0x12 (18 in decimal)
 ```
 </details>